abauhaus/abauhaus/README.md

     </section>
     <section id='section6'>
         <h3>Semester Abroad: 2017</h3>
-        <p>6.
-Malaga Spain — In Spring 2017, I was able to return to Málaga for a semester abroad.
+        <p>Malaga Spain — In Spring 2017, I was able to return to Málaga for a semester abroad.
 I spent 5 months living with a Spanish host family and attending classes at the Universidad de Málaga.
 By the end of my stay in Spain, my Spanish fluency had improved immensely along with my understanding of Spanish culture.</p>
     </section>
     <section id='section7'>
         <h3>Summer: 2017</h3>